-Effective July 20, 2023, the Company sold 180,000 shares of common stock at a price of \$6.00 per share and pre-funded warrants to purchase 403,334 shares of common stock at a price of \$5.9999 per pre-funded warrant to an institutional investor in a registered direct offering.
+Effective July 20, 2023, the Company sold 180,000 shares of common stock at a price of \$6.00 per share and pre-funded warrants to purchase 403,334 shares of common stock at a price of \$5.999 per pre-funded warrant to an institutional investor in a registered direct offering.
 The pre-funded warrants had an exercise price of \$0.0001 per share, were immediately exercisable upon issuance, and were valid and exercisable until all pre-funded warrants were exercised in full.
-As of August 7, 2023, all pre-funded warrants had been exercised in full.
-The pre-funded warrants were determined to be common stock equivalents.